 Usability before quality: is your page good enough for mobile SERPs?

-For the first time, Google's rating guidelines focus on mobile search experiences.
+As we know, Google search is now oriented primarily on the mobile versions of pages.
 Interestingly, Google notes that on many occasions, mobile searchers won't need to navigate to the landing page to find the information they are looking for — the purpose of many queries can be achieved by the results blocks themselves, i.e. your Google SERP snippet.
 In fact, a click to the webpage may not even be required for the evaluator to assign a rating to a result.

 When a click is required, raters are to evaluate both the snippet of the result and the landing page associated with it.
-That page, of course, needs to be easy to use and navigate on a mobile device.
+That page needs to be easy to use and navigate on a mobile device.
 A fast page speed is also obviously a huge bonus.
 These evaluations flow on to affect the CTR (or Click Through Rate), a super important metric for high google ranks.

-In fact, Google has a separate "hard to use" flag for pages that aren't.
+In fact, Google has a separate "hard to use" flag for pages that aren't easy to use.
 That is, if a page is "so difficult to use on the small screen of a mobile device that the usefulness of the result is diminished", that page is not even included in the evaluation that other potential organic web results are.

 The factors in the Page usability (Mobile) section are the exact features Google believes mobile-friendly pages should have, according to Google Developers' PageSpeed Insights.
 Make sure all of them are marked with a green Correct sign.
 If some aren't, click on any Warning or Error factors for a detailed description and how-to-fix advice.